gavin1970/Chizl.EmojiLive/docs/README.md

 - Symbols, (14) Subgroups, (224) fully-qualified Emoji
 - Flags, (3) Subgroups, (270) fully-qualified Emoji

 Each Emoji has detailed properties.
-This library works with Console.Write() or Form Display with use of EmojiPngImage.
+This library works with Console.Write() or Form Display with use of EmojiPngImage.<br/>
 The library can return to you a 64x64 full color png image of the Unicode character.

+**IMPORTANT NOTICE**: Even though this library can return PNG images of the Emoji through EmojiPngImage property, not all images come back with <u>TONE</u>.
+Also found, Emoji like PeopleBody.FamilyWomanWomanGirlGirl only show one woman.<br/>
+Using only the EmojiCharacter property in console, will show <u>TONE</u> and both Form Labels using Emoji foht will see the complex Emoji.
+Label's can't show the color, but will display the character in font-color selected.
+It's not apparent at this time why images are missing this feature.
+It is something that we are aware of and being researched.

 ## List of Properties:
 - string Group - `Emoji group name, set by unicode.org`